ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/environment-setup-1.md

 You can use either a AArch64 or x86_64 host machine running Ubuntu Linux 22.04.
 64GB of free disk space and 32GB of RAM is minimum requirement to sync and build the platform software stack.
 48GB of RAM is recommended.

-Follow the instructions to setup your environment with the detailed steps in [Setup the Neoverse Reference Design software stack workspace](https://neoverse-reference-design.docs.arm.com/en/latest/platforms/common/setup-workspace.html).
+Follow the instructions to set up your environment with the detailed steps in [Setup the Neoverse Reference Design software stack workspace](https://neoverse-reference-design.docs.arm.com/en/latest/platforms/common/setup-workspace.html).

 Install [docker](/install-guides/docker/docker-engine/) on your machine.

 ### Install repository

-You will start by obtaining the repo tool to simplify the checkout of source code that spans multiple repositories.
+Start by obtaining the repo tool to simplify the checkout of source code that spans multiple repositories.

 ### Repo tool